-The testimony of LAPD officer Bill Rhetts; and how the Lord used him in a gun battle (active shooter) at a church in Los Angeles
+The testimony of LAPD officer Bill Rhetts; and how the Lord used him in a gun battle at a church in Los Angeles

 Share Button